 Now that we’ve discussed whether or not coffee grounds are okay to eat, the next question is what type of coffee is best for smoothies?
 This question is pretty variable, depending on your tastes and coffee preferences.
 In general, the better quality coffee grounds, the better taste you’ll have in your smoothie.

-KEEP IN MIND: If you buy the cheapest beans you can find, chances are you’ll be consuming pesticides, herbicides, and chemical fertilizers.
-YIKES.
-This motivated me to create: Cleanish Coffee!
-These organic, fair-trade coffee beans are absolutely delicious.
+KEEP IN MIND: If you buy the cheapest beans you can find, the chances are higher you’ll be consuming pesticides, herbicides, and chemical fertilizers.
+Look for high-quality coffee beans.
+My favorite is Cleanish Coffee which is organic, fair-trade, and absolutely delicious.

 It’s not hard to make smoothies in the morning, but the process can be even easier if you want to plan ahead.
 Here’s how to make this coffee smoothie in a freezer pack: